 My goal in life is to be fluent in ten languages when my time has come.

 If I were happy with elemental knowledge, I’d be already there.
-But fluent is key, consequently, I’m taking my Bildungsurlaub serious and do brush up the dusty basics.
+But fluent is key, consequently, I’m taking my Bildungsurlaub seriously and do brush up on the dusty basics.

 Being disenchanted by the first two lodging bummers, I chose to rent only a room.
 No strings or families attached.
 But faith was kind.
 It surprised me with a landlady that turned out to be a very classy, highly educated retired teacher.

 After all, she was all I had unsuccessfully expected from my guest families during my first two language vacations.

 The Least Italian City

 There is much less ancient art in Milan than further South.

 However, in return, there are exquisite modern venues financed by big companies.
 There is the Fondazione Prada as well as Pirelli’s Hangar Bicocca – creative, stylish, cool.